 Clare Mulley is an award-winning author and broadcaster.
-Her first book, The Woman Who Saved the Children, won the Daily Mail Biographers’ Club Prize, and The Spy Who Loved, now optioned by Universal Studios, led to Clare being decorated with Poland’s national honour, the Bene Merito.
+Her first book, The Woman Who Saved the Children, won the Daily Mail Biographers’ Club Prize, and The Spy Who Loved led to Clare being decorated with Poland’s national honour, the Bene Merito.
 Clare’s third book, The Women Who Flew for Hitler, tells the extraordinary story of two women at the heart of Nazi Germany, whose choices put them on opposite sides of history, and was long-listed for the Historic Writers Association Non-Fiction Crown.
-Clare reviews non-fiction for the Telegraph, Spectator and History Today.
+Clare reviews non-fiction for the Spectator and Telegraph.
 A popular public speaker, she has given a TEDx talk at Stormont, spoken at the Houses of Parliament, Royal Albert Hall, Imperial War Museum, National Army Museum and British Library, as well as many festivals.
-Recent TV includes the BBC’s Rise of the Nazis, and the D-Day 75 coverage, Newsnight, Sky News, David Jason’s Secret Service, and Adolf & Eva, Love & War.
+Recent TV includes the BBC’s Rise of the Nazis and D-Day 75 coverage, Newsnight, Sky News, David Jason’s Secret Service, and Adolf & Eva, Love & War.
 Radio includes BBC R4’s Today Programme, Woman’s Hour and PM.

 The Women Who Flew for Hitler tells the extraordinary story of the only two female test pilots who served Nazi Germany, yet who ended their lives on opposite sides of history.
-The first woman to fly a helicopter, Hannah Reitsch later tested rocket planes and even a manned version of a prototype cruise missile – the V1 flying bomb or doodlebug.
+The first woman to fly a helicopter, Hanna Reitsch later tested rocket planes and even a manned version of a prototype cruise missile – the V1 flying bomb or doodlebug.
 A fanatical Nazi, in the last days of the war she tried to save Hitler.
 Hanna’s nemesis, Melitta von Stauffenberg, test pilot for the Stuka dive bombers that were synonymous with the Blitzkrieg, was part Jewish.
 In July 1944 she secretly supported the most famous attempt on Hitler’s life, yet despite arrest her story did not end there…